Canaan vs. Israel: Helpless Natives Against Evil Imperialist Power?

 It might come as a surprise to know that during the Israelites’ sojourn in Egypt—before the Exodus—there was an Israelite presence still established within Canaan.
 This is shown in 1 Chronicles 7.

-Jacob’s son Ephraim had a number of sons who were living and working in Canaan.
+Joseph’s son Ephraim had a number of sons who were living and working in Canaan.
 These men were later killed by the inhabitants of Gath, located in the southwest corner of the region of Canaan.
 Verse 21 shows that these Ephraimites were killed for attempting to steal cattle—perhaps wrongfully trying to take advantage of the riches of the Promised Land far too early and without just cause.
 As a result, these sons received no protection from God.
 There was no difference between stealing from a Gentile or from an Israelite, and they paid with their lives.

 After this event, the mourning patriarch Ephraim had a daughter, who in turn bore a daughter of her own (Ephraim’s granddaughter).
 This Israelite granddaughter actually grew up to establish entire cities within Canaan (verse 24).
 This would have been during the time when the main part of the Israelites was in Egypt.
 These cities, which continued to function during the sojourn in Egypt, were rightfully included in the general tribal allotment given to Ephraim, after the bulk of the Israelites arrived at the end of the Exodus (Joshua 16).